Librarika/manual/docs/barcode-labels.md

 ## Complete Printing and Start New Queue

 When you have items in the Print Barcodes section, you can't generate new barcodes.
-In order to generate new barcodes, you need to complete current print queue and start over.
+In order to generate new barcodes, you need to complete the current print queue and start over.

 To do so, please follow the below steps: